Introducing Arroyo Village

 As much as our shelter is full each night, the real pressure is at the back door.
 Colorado’s robust economy and housing market mean that truly affordable housing is out of reach for those in poverty and even those in the workforce.
 Creating Arroyo Village in partnership with Rocky Mountain Communities allows The Delores Project to ensure 35 individuals who have experienced homelessness will have access to very low-income housing.
 These individuals will receive supportive services on site to help ensure their ongoing needs in physical and behavioral health, life skills, and social engagement – all of which are crucial to maintain housing – are met.
 The additional 95 units of ‘workforce’ housing will be operated by Rocky Mountain Communities.

 We broke ground in August 2017, and moved to our new shelter early March 2019.
-We began welcoming residents into our permanent supportive housing program in late March.
+We began welcoming residents into our permanent supportive housing program in late March of 2019.